artyom/rated/README.md

         Cache-Control: no-store
         Date: Mon, 30 Dec 2019 05:34:19 GMT

-Notice how all three requests are allowed because of custom burst of 3
+Notice how all three requests are allowed because of the custom burst of 3.